yy502/laserpecker/modifications.md

 * [LP2 110mm double probe (stl file)](/misc/LP2_110mm_double_probe.stl)
     * enable support
-    * use 15%+ infill and 0.1mm layer height
+    * use 15%+ infill and **0.1mm** layer height
+    * depending on your printer and filament, you may need to reduce flow a little bit.
     * After printing, carefully separate the `/` design with a shape knife so that the end of the probes can retract when pressed.
     * Carefully observe the bottom of the hinge in an STL viewer or slicer, then use a sharp knife to separate the designed gaps in the first layer that may be stuck together due to elephant foot effect or use of brim.
+I highly recommend you do a [test print of the hinge only](/misc/LP2_110mm_double_probe_test.stl) to see if your print settings need adjusting at all, before spending 3-4 hours printing the complete design.

 ### Usage